Marcela Giesche

 Performer I Teacher

-A choreographed ritual of work and destruction to the famous musical work of Igor Stravinsky - Le Sacre du Printemps.
+A choreographed ritual of work and destruction to first half of the famous musical work of Igor Stravinsky - Le Sacre du Printemps.

 The piece begins as an installation - a fully grown fir tree is seen suspended upside down hanging like a carcass from the constructed truss.
 The first note of the music signals the beginning of the performance as a professional woodworker, enters the performance space.
 During the next 20 minutes the tree is systematically dissected and taken apart through diverse traditional and modern woodworking techniques.
 The actions and sounds of the work are rhythmic and cyclic - in complement and sometimes also in competition with the rhythms in the music.
 Each cycle brings the performer closer to the core of the tree's trunk, which with his last action is split, cracked and splayed open for the audience to see.
 There is no end product, no goal, no symbol left behind from the performers actions, the movements of the the work are the dance itself.